reflex-dev/reflex/README.md

 $ pip install pynecone-io
 ```

+## Status
+As of December 2022, Pynecone has just released publicly and is in the **Alpha Stage**.

+ -  :white_check_mark: Public Alpha: Anyone can install and use Pynecone the may be issues but we are working to activly resolve them.
+ - :black_square_button: Public Beta: Stable enough for most non-enterprise use-cases.
+ - :black_square_button: Public Hosting Beta: Deploy and Host your own apps on Pynecone!
+ - :black_square_button: Public: Production-ready opensource and hosting service.

 ## Create your first Pynecone app

 Installing Pynecone also installs the pc command line tool.
-Test that the install was successful by creating a new project.
+To test that the install was successful by creating a new project.

 Replace my_app_name with your project name: